eddie-energy/architecture/arc42/marketplace/runtime-view/runtime-view.md

 ![](./figures/marketplace-register-aiida.svg)

-Prerequisite of this workflow is that the customer uses the AIIDA Smartphone App to register their AIIDA instance to the Marketplace, which leads to sending the AIIDA IP and an ID to the Marketplace and storing them as in AIIDA instance in the Database.
+Prerequisite of this workflow is that the customer uses the AIIDA Smartphone App to register their AIIDA instance at the Marketplace, which leads to sending the AIIDA IP and ID to the Marketplace and storing them as an AIIDA instance at the Database.

 1. The customer requests to register their AIIDA instance at the Customer Mobile App using the AIIDA ID.
 1. The Customer Mobile App forwards the registration request to the Marketplace Application, including the AIIDA ID.
 1. The Marketplace Application uses the AIIDA ID to find the AIIDA instance in the Database, and stores the customer's account as the owner of this AIIDA instance in the Database.
 1. The AIIDA instance is registered.
-1. The Customer Mobile App is notified.
+1. The Customer Mobile App is notified that the AIIDA instance is registered.

 ## The customer browses data requests and services